 - Property inspections, maintenance, and repairs

-- Ability to block the rental calendar for personal use
+- Ability to block vacation rental calendar for personal use

-Most Airbnb management fees are calculated as a percentage of monthly rental income before tax, factoring in the nightly rate, occupancy rate, and additional guest-related fees (e.g., cleaning, pet fees, property insurance).
+In most cases, the fees charged by Airbnb managers are calculated as a percentage of the monthly rental income before tax, i.e., the nightly rate multiplied by the occupancy rate.
+This includes additional guest fees such as cleaning fees, pet fees, property insurance, to compute the total revenue.

 Typical Airbnb Management Costs and Fees

-The primary factor influencing Airbnb management fees for property owners is the type of service provided.
-Airbnb management companies generally fall into two categories: full-service and half-service providers.
+The main factor determining the Airbnb management fees paid by property owners is the type of solutions.
+There are two broad types of Airbnb managers: full-service and half-service Airbnb management companies.

 Half-Service Airbnb Management Costs and Fees